 Finding: The estimated project budget is set forth above in the project description.
-The College has not conducted a detailed analysis of the operating costs, but expects that the improved design resulting from the CM/GC's early participation during the design phase, will substantially reduce long- term operating cost.
+The College has not conducted a detailed analysis of the operating costs, but expects that the improved design resulting from the CM/GC's early participation during the design phase, and particularly the contractor's assistance with energy efficiency improvements designed to meet the College's rigorous energy efficiency goals, will substantially reduce long-term operating cost.
+Replacement of the roof and mechanical equipment will reduce the on-going maintenance costs of the building.
+This is one of the design goals of the project and bringing the contractor on board during the design phase will improve the College's ability to achieve this goal.